 In this crisis, the last unicorn has to go into hiding and as a result, even she herself is starting to forget who she really is.
 Enchanted by the emotions of being human, that she once was so indifferent towards, she cannot remember that she is an eternal being.
 If this happens, everything is lost.

 3. If you succumb to fear, you are defeated

 On multiple occasions, and especially when facing the red bull, the characters in the book are facing their fears.
 I love how Beagle describes the challenge of not losing oneself, one’s purpose and determination when confronted with one’s biggest fear.
 They say love makes you blind, but fear is far worse.
 The natural reflex when being afraid is to try to get away, to shut it out.
 This avoidance is making an entire village succumb to Haggard’s reign of terror.

 4. The weak and seemingly incapable are key.

 The fate of the unicorn ultimately depends on the untalented magician Schmendrick.
 Of course the success in fighting Haggard and his red bull is made possible by group effort: Friendship, loyalty, sacrifice and believing in each other are as well key to the story.
 But what stood out to me, is that it is the magic of the weak and clumsy Schmendrick, that turns the tables.
-Low in self-esteem, he wanders through life not sure were his talents lie and what his purpose is.
+Low in self-esteem, he wanders through life not sure what his strengths are and what his purpose is.
 He sure is not meant to be a hero.
 Similar to the Hobbits in The Lord of the Rings, this character reminds us that it’s the small people who make all the difference.
 This is such a great reminder to step into my responsibility as a “small” citizen.
-When I feel like my insignificant existence doesn’t make a difference in the world, I think of Schmendrick (and Merry and Pippin).
+When you feel like your existence doesn’t make a difference in the world, think of Schmendrick (and Merry & Pippin).